19hours/sg-statutes/Acts/HUDC Housing Estates Act.md

 16. Where it is desired to afford owners an opportunity of voting for or against a resolution, the instrument appointing a proxy shall be in the following form or a form as near thereto as circumstances admit:

-I/We, of being a member/members of the above-named body corporate, hereby appoint , of , or failing him, of , as my/our proxy to vote for me/us on my/our behalf at the [annual or extraordinary, as the case may be] general meeting of the body corporate, to be held on the day of 19 , and at any adjournment thereof.
+I/We, , of , being a member/members of the above-named body corporate, hereby appoint , of , or failing him, of , as my/our proxy to vote for me/us on my/our behalf at the [annual or extraordinary, as the case may be] general meeting of the body corporate, to be held on the day of 19 , and at any adjournment thereof.

-1Signed this day of 19 .
-This form is to be used in favour of/against the resolution.
+\*Signed this day of 19 .
+This form is to be used *in favour of/against the resolution.

-1Strike out whichever is not applicable.
+\*Strike out whichever is not applicable.
 [Unless otherwise instructed, the proxy may vote as he thinks fit.]

 Proxy to be deposited at registered address of body corporate